Should you be worried if a charity has a low proportion of ‘charitable spending’?

 Because the event was successful and raised money, they next year it decides to do two of these events.
 Its costs are £700 (£100 fundraising and 2 x £300 for the events) and its income is £2,000.
 It has £1,300 to spend on charitable activities.
 The ratio of this to total income is 65%.

-The charitable expenditure ratio is lower in the first year than the third (65% vs 90%) but the important thing is that by investing more, the charity has raised more money and can help more people.
+The charitable expenditure ratio is lower in the third year than the first (65% vs 90%) but the important thing is that by investing more, the charity has raised more money and can help more people.

 |Public donations||Costs of the event + other costs||Income from the event||Total income (donations + event income)||Charitable expenditure (total income minus costs)||Ratio of charitable expenditure to overall income|